-‘Washington Post’ Journalist Jamal Khashoggi Was Actually A Foreign Agent For Qatar, Per ‘The Federalist’
+Explosive Report Claims ‘Washington Post’ Journalist Jamal Khashoggi Was Actually A Foreign Agent For Qatar

-In a new report by Security Studies Group as relayed by the Federalist, a damning revelation has come to light which suggests that slain Saudi Arabian journalist Jamal Khashoggi was actively acting in collusion with an executive from the Qatar Foundation — a group funded by Saudi Arabia’s “regional nemesis, Qatar”as the Washington Post puts it — to produce political propaganda.
+In a new report by Security Studies Group as relayed by the Federalist, a damning revelation has come to light which suggests that slain Saudi Arabian journalist Jamal Khashoggi was actively acting in collusion with an executive from the Qatar Foundation — a group funded by Saudi Arabia’s “regional nemesis, Qatar” as the Washington Post puts it — to produce political propaganda.

 In an article posted just before Christmas Day, on December 21, the Washington Post buried a bit of potentially damaging information in the midst of a lengthy article profiling Khashoggi.

 “Perhaps most problematic for Khashoggi were his connections to an organization funded by Saudi Arabia’s regional nemesis, Qatar.
-Text messages between Khashoggi and an executive at Qatar Foundation International show that the executive, Maggie Mitchell Salem, at times shaped the columns he submitted to The Washington Post, proposing topics, drafting material and prodding him to take a harder line against the Saudi government.
+Text messages between Khashoggi and an executive at Qatar Foundation International show that the executive, Maggie Mitchell Salem, at times shaped the columns he submitted to the Washington Post, proposing topics, drafting material and prodding him to take a harder line against the Saudi government.
 Khashoggi also appears to have relied on a researcher and translator affiliated with the organization, which promotes Arabic-language education in the United States.”

 The article does go on to diminish Khashoggi’s contributions to the Washington Post, suggesting that he was a contributing writer of “modest influence while alive,” and one whose ties to Qatar and attempts to gain “Saudi funding for a think tank” went unnoticed by editors at the newspaper.
 Writers Souad Mekhennet and Greg Miller put some distance between the Washington Post and Khashoggi by adding the caveat that his contributions were part of the opinion division — delineating it from the news division — while simultaneously building sympathy for his tragic plight.